Part 1 of 4: The Future of Risk Management

 The opportunities that economic change and technological advancement are bringing to the field of finance—from automation to machine learning, to AI to digital finance--are ever-evolving and unfolding before our eyes.
 “We live in a world filled with lots of information that's changing.
 And there's somebody who just wants the answer, but the world is changing while we're trying to produce the answer,” remarks Dun & Bradstreet’s Chief Data Scientist, Anthony Scriffignano.”
 Finance leaders have an opportunity to be present and lead in the space of the ever-evolving search for these answers.

-The advancements occurring in technology and data dissemination now give us the power to have a cutting-edge understanding of edge understanding of our customers, suppliers, and partners.
+The advancements occurring in technology and data dissemination now give us the power to have a cutting-edge understanding of our customers, suppliers, and partners.
 Legacy scores, ratings, and analytics are evolving to include new sources of data that can paint a clearer picture of how businesses are actually operating.
 Many companies now have the ability to build detailed, predictive models that show them which customers are the most likely to make a purchase and when—and which business relationships pose the greatest risk.
 Smart segmenting, using this information, has the potential to help cross-functional teams predict cross-selling and upselling opportunities within their current customer portfolio.

 By embracing the state of constant change, enterprise credit and risk leaders can bring their organizations toward a greater source of truth by leveraging data-driven insights to find paths toward sustainable growth.

 The World at Large: A State of Constant Change

 There’s an unprecedented amount of economic change and uncertainty that businesses face today, seemingly from all angles.
 Dun & Bradstreet’s executive economists predict a year of slow growth in 2018, underpinned by many political and macroeconomic risks and increased volatility.